Rip Hunter: Vertigo

-A Rip Hunter story by writer Damon Lindelof and artist Jeff Lemire appeared in Time Warp #1 published by Vertigo in May 2013.
+A Rip Hunter story by writer Damon Lindelof and artist Jeff Lemire appeared in Time Warp #1, published by Vertigo in May 2013.

 DC Rebirth

-During DC Rebirth the Green Lantern Corps began investigating strange temporal anomalies, one such anomaly was detected inside the Citadel of the Corps.
+In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, restoring its continuity to a form much as it was before The New 52. the Green Lantern Corps began investigating strange temporal anomalies, one such anomaly was detected inside the Citadel of the Corps.
 As the Green Lanterns stay on guard, from the anomaly emerges Rip Hunter who introduces himself and delivers a cryptic message before he passes out: "The Green Lantern Corps has been erased from the future...".
 More strange is when Hal Jordan notices that Hunter is wearing a Green Lantern power ring.
-Rip Hunter was seen in the DC Nuclear Winter Special #1, stranded on a post-apocalyptic version of Earth's future telling holiday stories about DC heroes from alternate earths, the future, and the past to some cannibals trying to eat him, stalling for time while he recharged the battery in his Time Sphere.
+Rip was seen in the DC Nuclear Winter Special #1, stranded on a post-apocalyptic version of Earth's future telling holiday stories about DC heroes from alternate earths, the future, and the past to some cannibals trying to eat him, stalling for time while he recharged the battery in his Time Sphere.

-Later, when Booster Gold and Blue Beetle attempted to establish a “Heroes for Hire” type business, subsidized by Beetle’s fortune which fell through, thanks to Beetle being shut out of his own company.
-Booster Gold and Blue Beetle’s troubles were compounded by the arrival of the Omnizon, an alien warrior claiming Earth as her own.
-Help has arrived, however, in the form of Rip Hunter.
-After investigating, Hunter learns that Omnizon and her people claimed the Earth millennia ago, when humanity was still in its infancy and in no position to dispute the claim.
-Hunter tells his companion Terri that he can help, but it will require “breaking the rules”.
-Terri, curious, presses Rip about time-travel, and she realizes he can find out anything he wants from any point in time with Terry concluding that this level of power is too dangerous to be in one person’s hands.
-Rip agrees, telling her this is why he leads a guarded life, constantly protecting his identity.
-When Hunter confronts Omnizon and her people, he reminds her that to kill a Time Master like himself is to bring about her own destruction.
-Rip Hunter does not elaborate what he meant by this, but the implication is clear: Rip Hunter’s knowledge of the time stream and temporal mechanics makes him dangerous beyond measure - more so than any member of the Justice League.
-Rip Hunter was about to leave by boom tube after he had saved his father and his best friend from a battle.
-Rip Hunter friend Trixie wanted to say good to him, and was wondering why Rip Hunter cared for Booster Gold for.
-Rip Hunter reveled to his friend Trixie that Booster Gold was his dad, and that he did not want to embarrassed her about with a long story about time-travel.
-Rip Hunter went into the boom tube, and he left to do some work and do some time-travel vacation.
+Rip Hunter was about to leave by Boom Tube after he had saved his father and his best friend from a battle.
+Rip's friend Trixie wanted to say good to him, and was wondering why Rip cared for Booster Gold for.
+Rip revealed to Trixie that Booster Gold was his father, and that he did not want to embarrass her with a long story about time travel, before leaving.